-All you need is a Multimeter and this article will take you step by step thru' the whole process.
-Although a Scan Tool is a great tool to have (and you should have one), it's not needed for the test in this article.
+All you need is a multimeter and this article will take you step by step thru' the whole process.
+Although a scan tool is a great tool to have (and you should have one), it's not needed for the test in this article.

 The test that I'm going to show you is a dynamic test done by hand cranking the engine.
-The Camshaft Position Sensor can not be tested by doing a simple Resistance test in Ohm's mode on your Multimeter.
-The only way to test it and be sure of the result..
-YES, it's good or NO, it's bad... is to test it dynamically, and I'll show you just how to do it.
+The camshaft position sensor can not be tested by doing a simple resistance test in Ohm's mode on your multimeter.
+The only way to test it and be sure of the result, a result that says: ‘YES, it's good or NO, it's bad’ -is to test it dynamically, and I'll show you just how to do it.

-The way this article is presented, is that you jump right into the test... but I recommend that you first take a look at the section entitled: How the CMP Sensor Works.
+The way this article is presented, is that you jump right into the test but I recommend that you first take a look at the section entitled: How the CMP sensor Works.